Features Pricing How It Works About Client Login Free Audit

 No serious operator should trust a company that guarantees business outcomes like that.

 What STR Engine can do is strengthen the operating system behind the business: faster communication, better consistency, cleaner issue routing, fewer missed handoffs, stronger follow-up, and more visibility.
-Those things can support better outcomes.
-But they still sit inside a larger business reality that includes listing quality, pricing, market conditions, guest behavior, and platform dynamics.
+Those things can support better outcomes, but they do not replace pricing strategy, listing quality, market conditions, or guest behavior.

 The standard service framework uses a 30-day prior written notice rule for ordinary termination.